Robert Daniel Lawrence

 Robert "Robin" Daniel Lawrence (18 November 1892 – 27 August 1968) was a British physician at King’s College Hospital, London.
 He was diagnosed with diabetes in 1920 and became an early recipient of insulin injections in the UK in 1923.
-He devoted his professional life to the care of diabetic patients and is remembered as the founder of the British Diabetic Association.
+He devoted his professional life to the care of people with diabetes and is remembered as the founder of the British Diabetic Association.